AzureAD/microsoft-authentication-library-for-js/docs/testing.md

 ### Loading access tokens

-Access tokens can optionally be loaded using `loadTokens()`.
+Access tokens can optionally be loaded using `loadExternalTokens()`.
 Provide the following to load an access token (note that an id token is mandatory and will be loaded when loading access tokens):

 1. A server response with and id token, an access token, `expires_in` value, token_type, and scopes, and
 1. Either: